devflowinc/ruby-sdk/docs/DatasetApi.md

 Delete Dataset

-Delete Dataset  Delete a dataset.
+Delete a dataset.
 The auth'ed user must be an owner of the organization to delete a dataset.

 ### Examples